garrettw/vitals/README.md

 ### How to use Vitals Fluid

-Fluid consists of two functions you can use that will each output a flexible dimension, which scales along with the viewport width, for use with any property (most commonly `font-size`).
+Fluid is a function that will output a flexible dimension, which scales along with the viewport width, for use with any property.

-**If you use these OUTSIDE of a media query, the scaling will not stop at a minimum or maximum.**
+**If you use this OUTSIDE of a media query, the scaling will not stop at a minimum or maximum.**

-#### v-fluid()

-This function scales based on a min and max size, and a min and max viewport.
+This function takes a min and max size, and a min and max viewport.
 ```scss
 @function v-fluid($sm, $lg, $narrow, $wide);
 ```